Evaluating TQFT invariants from G-crossed braided spherical fusion categories via Kirby diagrams with 3-handles: Graphical calculus in -crossed braided spherical fusion categories

 Analogously, the ribbons $\{(r_i,\pm)\}$ incident to a thickened point $p$ are denoted as $\incident p$.
 This is a cyclically ordered set, starting anywhere on the boundary $S^1$ of the projected disk of $p$ and proceeding counter-clockwise.
 The sign encodes with which endpoint the ribbon attaches to the point.
 (It may attach with both ends.) \end{definition} \begin{definition} A \textbf{labelling} of a diagram $\mathcal{D}$ with a $G$-crossed fusion category $\mathcal{C}$ consists of three functions with the following signatures:

 \fxwarning{Notation for vector/morphism has only been introduced in the table.} Here, $g(s)^\pm$ denotes either $g(s)$ or $g(s)^{-1}$, depending on the sign of $(s, \pm)$.
 Similarly, by $X(r)^\pm$ we mean $X(r)$ for $+$ and $X(r)^*$ for $-$.
-The product is performed in the order specified in the previous definition. \end{definition}
+The product is performed in the order specified in the previous definition. \end{definition} Informally, a labelling attaches group elements to sheets, simple objects to ribbons, and morphisms to the points.
+The degree of the objects on a ribbon is given by the sheets incident to the ribbon, and the morphism of a point must be in the morphism space of the objects labelling the incident ribbons.